-direct tasked to provide and Committee is independent assessment and effectiveness of the Corporation's risk system of internal controls. management and from the and assessed management system in its annual policies on risk tolerance audit plan.
+The Internal Audit Office under the direct supervision of the Audit Committee is tasked to provide independent assessment and reasonable assurance of the adequacy and effectiveness of the Corporation's system of internal controls, risk management and governance processes.
+It has implemented a risk-based approach in auditing major areas of operations.
+The Internal audit considers the risks identified and assessed from the risk management system in its annual audit plan.

-The Internal Auditor reports directly to the Audit Committee who is responsible for the appointment and Risk Management System (ERM). removal of the Head of Internal Audit.
+The Internal Auditor reports directly to the Audit Committee who is responsible for the appointment and removal of the Head of Internal Audit.
 The scope of authority and responsibility of the internal audit function is defined in the approved Internal Audit Charter.